lengran/OpenPrefirePrac/README.md

     - Attack B site from mid
     - Attack A site from underpass
     - Retake B site from CT spawn
+- de_overpass
+    - Attack B site from B long
 - de_dust2
-    - Attach A site from A long
+    - Attack A site from A long
-    - Attach A site from A short
+    - Attack A site from A short

 TODO: